 - Citi Prestige® Card (not available to new applicants)

-Several Citi credit cards that are marketed as cash-back cards actually earn ThankYou® Points, though you'll have access to fewer transfer partners if you don't also hold a points-earning card with an annual fee.
+Several Citi credit cards that are marketed as cash-back cards actually earn ThankYou® Points.
+You'll have access to the same transfer partners, but your transfer ratio will be lower than if you also hold a points-earning card with an annual fee.
 These include:

 Bilt Rewards